ESLint v8.x reached end-of-life on 2024-10-05 and is no longer maintained. Upgrade or consider long-term support options

 • @eslint/js - We will slowly move all of the JavaScript-related functionality into the @eslint/js package, including rules and documentation.
 We will reuse the existing Espree repo and convert it into a monorepo containing Espree, eslint-scope, eslint-visitor-keys, and all of the core JavaScript rules.
 This will allow us to deal with everything JavaScript-related in a single repo.

 • @eslint/json - Our first language plugin will allow ESLint to lint JSON files natively.
 This plugin will contain the parsing logic and all of the related rules and documentation.
-Similar to @eslint/json, this will allow us to have a single repo to focus on JSON linting, further moving any language-specific functionality away from the core.
+Similar to @eslint/js, this will allow us to have a single repo to focus on JSON linting, further moving any language-specific functionality away from the core.

 • @eslint/markdown - eslint-plugin-markdown will be renamed to @eslint/markdown to better align with the other packages.
 We’ll add the ability to lint Markdown and Markdown-specific rules.